Tayonna Ewin

 Operations Coordinator

 Tayonna Ewin (she/her) weaves together strategy, systems, and storytelling to help move community-centered work forward in sustainable ways.
-At the Oakland Fund for Public Innovation, she serves as Operations Coordinator, strengthening organizational systems, supporting board governance, and aligning cross-functional initiatives.
+At The Oakland Fund, she serves as Operations Coordinator, strengthening organizational systems, supporting leadership and board governance, and aligning cross-functional initiatives.
 Her work reinforces nonprofit infrastructure and supports partnerships across government, community, and philanthropy so community-rooted efforts can grow and sustain impact.

 Tayonna began at the organization as a Special Projects Intern supporting media, communications, and partnership engagement before growing into her current organization-wide operations role.
 She is motivated by building clear, practical systems that help mission-driven teams work effectively and consistently.